godot-go/godot-go/README.md

 The project is currently under heavy development.
 The API should be considered __EXPERIMENTAL__ and is subject to change.
 The API is expected to become more stable as we get closer to a 1.0 release.

+## Current State of the Project

+Although the tests confirm positive results, the godot-go bindings are currently not useable until the __blocker__ [reference counting issue](https://github.com/godot-go/godot-go/issues/71) is fixed.
+Further development won't make much sense until this is addressed.

 ## Getting Started